hinto-janai/festival/daemon/mdbook/src/api-stability.md

 - Their expected inputs are stable (`max_connections` will always want an unsigned integer)
 - Their expected behavior is stable (`max_connections` will always control the max amount of connections)
 - Default config values _may_ be changed (default `port` value may not always be `18425`)
+- Additional fields _may_ be added in the future

 ## Command Line
 - [`--flags`](command-line/command-line.md) and sub-command names are stable (`festivald data --path` will always be `festivald data --path`)
 - Their expected inputs/outputs are stable
+- Additional flags and/or sub-commands _may_ be added in the future

 ## Disk
 All locations and filenames of all files written to disk by `festivald` are stable.